sashaOM231190/IMDSCore/README.md

 | `--printtoken`   | Print the acquired token to the log file, run in test setup                          |
 | `--nettrace`     | Enable network trace collection using `netsh` or `tcpdump`                           |

-Note : When --maxfailures or max number of log files are reached tool will stop itself.
+Note : When --maxfailures or max number of log files are reached, tracing will stop itself.

 [Download IMDSCore for Windows and Linux](https://github.com/sashaOM231190/IMDSCore/releases/tag/v1.0.0)